 Doing Things Differently: our tough choices for health and care in Wales 2021 and beyond.

 Our event on February 4 looked at the wider picture, outside of the NHS itself, that is having a big impact on population health and wellbeing including; unemployment, poverty, inequality, social care and mental health.
-Watch the session recording below:

 Working closely with our partners

 We're delivering this series of events in partnership with the Institute of Welsh Affairs, the Welsh NHS Confederation, Social Care Wales and the Community Health Councils in Wales.